grisselfaura/Milestone-First-Project-User-Centric-Frontend-Development/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text the entired site was provided by Franco Faura Tellez and translated by me.

 ### Media
 - The photos used in this site were obtained from ...

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration and mockup for this project from Franco Faura Tellez.